Insights / Due Diligence in Uncertain Times: Assessing Tech Partners for Success

 For software development outsourcing projects, Agile has been proven to produce high-quality results.
 If you’re new to software development outsourcing or are working with a new team, the Agile framework also helps you get a good sense of your partner during Sprint Zero and Sprint One (the first 30 days).
 As a sweetener, some outsourcing partners will offer to waive the fees for Sprint Zero if the client feels irreparable issues have arisen and the relationship is severed.
 So, if a problem arises, the only lost investment is in time, not in wasted money.

+The pricing structure of your project should be thorough in terms of what you expect the project to be but also leave room for the unexpected.
 In concept, a fixed price seems appealing.
 After all, if you know exactly how much the project will cost, aren’t you minimizing your risk?
-Actually, we find it’s rarely the best option, for these reasons:
+Fixed pricing can show the exact project scope but actually, we find it’s rarely the best option, for these reasons:

-You have one chance to document everything you want designed into your software.
+• You have one chance to document everything you want designed into your software.
 Anything left out will have to be managed by a change-order process, which can become frustrating and onerous.
+So the actual cost of fixed pricing contracts tends to be much more than what you sign up for.

 Your pricing model and rates are important to consider but the total cost of engagement (TCE) will also need to be factored into the budgeting process.
 When hiring your own developers in-house, for instance, TCE includes a base hourly rate, plus taxes, healthcare, retirement plans, vacation, etc. Comparatively, when you outsource, many of those in-house costs disappear.